Hello! I'd like to hear more...

 Children’s Ministry: Gemma Snider

-Outreach: Michael Van Dusen
+Outreach: The Rev. Michael Van Dusen

 Stewardship and Finance: Brian Snider